Why Renovations Feel Overwhelming — and How Good Planning Changes Everything

 Clear documentation and well-defined design intent also support smoother collaboration with builders and consultants, helping projects progress with fewer surprises and less stress.

-Whether you’re planning a kitchen renovation, bathroom update, or a whole-home renovation, investing time in early planning often saves time, money, and overwhelm later on.
+Whether you’re planning a kitchen renovation, bathroom update, or a full home renovation, investing time in early planning often saves time, money, and overwhelm later on.

 Renovations don’t have to feel chaotic.
 With the right structure in place, the process can feel calm, clear, and well resolved from the outset.

-If you’re at the early stages of planning a renovation and want clarity before engaging a builder, you can learn more about how I work — and the interior design services I offer — on the Services page.
+If you’re at the early stages of planning and want clarity before engaging a builder, you can learn more about how I work — and the interior design services I offer — on the How We Work page.